 It also involves less bending and

 twisting, though it is also good exercise, so there are less visits to the back-doctor.
 I always first do my lower spinal exercises before starting arduous jobs like this.
 You can find them using the search function in the navigation bar.

 A commercial firewood splitter makes your life so much easier when providing for your stove.

-Mark I that I first borrowed worked horizontally; it was arduous, at ground level, and you spent long hours on hands and knees.
+The first one that I first borrowed worked horizontally; it was arduous, at ground-level, and you spent long hours on hands and knees.
 Plus it was a lot more dangerous; the log leapt out into the air regularly threatening all and sundry.

 It was trying on my normally strong lower back, used to lifting heavy beehives and schlepping gliders around the airfield, and I quickly decided that the extra 200 dollars was worth every cent.
 Plus the upright provides double the tons of pressure; making use of gravity also makes sense.
 Avoid that cheaper horizontal model; you will find yourself spending the difference at the DC.

 But by using our log holder and your heavy chainsaw, the timber will soon be reduced to manageable rounds, ready for your commercial splitter.

 Should you decide to purchase split firewood, then the time involved can be summarised into the following steps.